Danubiana Meulensteen Art Museum

 Slovak National Gallery

-The Slovak National Gallery was built to uphold the nation's vast collections of arts, research, science and education.
+The Slovak National Gallery was built to uphold the nation's vast arts, research, science, and education collections.
 Some permanent exhibits residing in the gallery are:

 Address: Headquarters at Riecna 1, 815 13 Bratislava 1, Slovakia